-- 1. Obtain the total number of credit required for the degree.

-- a.
-BA3, BSc3: minimum 96 credits
+- 1. Obtain the total number of credit required for the degree. - a.
+BA3, BSc3: minimum 96 credits - b.
+BA4, BSc4, BBA, BMUS: minimum 128 credits - BEd: 128 129 credits.
+See specialization for credits required. - d.
+Certificate: See program for credits required. - 2.
+Complete all academic requirements as outlined in the Academic Calendar as detailed in the Academic Residency Policy.
+Academic requirements may consist of the following components depending on the degree. - a.
+Core - b.
+Cognate - c.
+Major/Concentration - d.
+Specialization/Track - e.
+Applied Emphasis - f.
+Electives - 3.
+Meet minimum grade requirements as specified in the Academic Program Requirements section of the Academic Calendar for the degree being earned. - 4.
+Earn a Minimum cumulative grade point average (CGPA) as specified in the Academic Program Requirements section of the Academic Calendar for the degree being earned. - 5.
+Be registered at CUC for at least two terms immediately preceding graduation, except where specific programs require additional courses in residence. - 6.
+60% of the total of major/concentration and cognate credits must be completed at CUC. - 7.
+Meet minimum credit requirements for upper division courses: - a.
+Courses numbered above 299: - i.
+4 year degree: 40 - ii.
+3 year degree: 24

 - b.
-BA4, BSc4, BBA, BMUS: minimum 128 credits

-- c.
-BEd: 128 145 credits.
-See specialization for credits required.

-- d.
-Diploma, Certificate: See program for credits required.

-- Complete all academic requirements as outlined in the Academic Calendar of the first year of entry to the University College.
-Academic requirements may consist of the following components depending on the degree.

-- a.
-Core

-- b.
-Cognate

-- c.
-Major/Concentration

-- d.
-Specialization/Track

-- e.
-Applied Emphasis

-- f.
-Electives

-- 3. Meet minimum grade requirements

-- a.
-D or higher in core, cognate or electives

-- b.
-C- or higher in all but core, cognate or electives

-- c.
-BEd: C or higher in all but core, cognate or electives - BA4 Religious Studies Pre-professional Track: C or higher in all but core, cognate or electives - e.
-BBA or BA3 Business Administration: 2.3 GPA or higher in major/concentration - f.
-BSc 4 or BSc 3 in Biology: 2.3 GPA or higher in major/concentration - 4.
-Earn a Minimum cumulative grade point average (CGPA) of 2.00 except for: - a.
-BEd: 2.5 - b.
-BA4 Religious Studies Pre-professional Track: 2.5 - Be registered at CUC for at least two terms immediately preceding graduation, except where specific programs require additional courses in residence. - 60% of the total of major/concentration and cognate credits must be completed at CUC. - Meet minimum credit requirements for upper division courses: - a.
-Courses numbered above 299:

-i.
-4 year degree: 40

-ii.
-3 year degree: 24

-b.
 Courses numbered above 199:

-i.
-4 year degree: 72ii.
+- i.
+4 year degree: 72

+- ii.
 3 year degree: 45